TERMS AND CONDITIONS:

 Acceptance of fees on behalf of the Club does not guarantee that there will be a playing position open.
 Refunds will be given in the event that a position is not available.

-Any member who has an outstanding debt at the end of the Winter season will not be entitled to play finals or receive any club awards at Junior or Senior presentation, as referenced in the current Trophies and Club Awards Policy.
+Any member who has an outstanding debt at the end of the Winter season will not be entitled to play finals or receive any club awards at Junior or Senior presentation, unless granted an exemption under special consideration by the Board, as referenced in the current Trophies and Club Awards Policy.

 HV Annual Registration is NOT included!
 You must pay your registration fees to Hockey Victoria prior to playing on the field.